tech-greedy/singularity/README.md

   init              Initialize the configuration directory in SINGULARITY_PATH
-                    If unset, it will be initialized at HOME_DIR/.singularity daemon            Start a daemon process for deal preparation and deal making index             Manage the dataset index which will help map the dataset path to actual piece preparation|prep  Manage deal preparation help [command]    display help for command
+                    If unset, it will be initialized at HOME_DIR/.singularity daemon            Start a daemon process for deal preparation and deal making preparation|prep  Manage deal preparation help [command]    display help for command
 ```